mc2-project/opaque-sql/README.md

     // +----+-----+
     ```

-## Remote Attestation
+## Launch Token and Remote Attestation

+For development, Opaque launches enclaves in debug mode.
+To launch enclaves in release mode, use a [Launch Enclave](https://github.com/intel/linux-sgx/blob/master/psw/ae/ref_le/ref_le.md) or contact Intel to obtain a launch token, then pass it to `sgx_create_enclave` in `src/enclave/App/App.cpp`.
+Additionally, change `-DEDEBUG` to `-UEDEBUG` in `src/enclave/CMakeLists.txt`.

+Remote attestation ensures that the workers' SGX enclaves are genuine.
 To use remote attestation, do the following:

 1. [Generate a self-signed certificate](https://software.intel.com/en-us/articles/how-to-create-self-signed-certificates-for-use-with-intel-sgx-remote-attestation-using):